This easy candied pecans recipe features the perfect blend of sweet, cinnamon, and a hint of salt to make a great holiday snack or gift.

 For this candied pecans recipe, you can store the bite-sized treats in gift bags, a decorated , airtight containers, or just keep them for you and your family.

-These make wonderful gifts, but I never get around to gifting them because we eat every last one! lol
+These make wonderful holiday gifts come December, but I never get around to gifting them because we eat every last one! lol

 One of my favorite things about this homemade candied pecans recipe is that they last a long time!
 When stored in an airtight container, they’ll last up to one week at room temperature or three weeks when stored in the fridge.
 You can also store your completely cooled pecans in an airtight container in the freezer for up to two months.

-- You can substitute for or even if you like.
+- You can substitute for dark or light or even if you like.

 - To add more flavor to your , add a pinch of for heat or smoked paprika for a sweet/savory combination.
 Other spices you might want to add include a pinch of nutmeg, 1/2 teaspoon of pumpkin pie spice, or 1/4 teaspoon of allspice.